CyberRoshan/lawpreptutorial.github.io/README.md

 # LawPrepTutorial 📚⚖️

 Welcome to the LawPrepTutorial repository!
-This project is dedicated to providing comprehensive resources and tutorials for law students.
+This project is a clone of 8 pages dedicated to providing comprehensive resources and tutorials for law students.
 It utilizes modern web technologies to create an engaging and user-friendly experience.

 ## Features ✨
 - **Responsive Design:** 📱🖥️ Ensures compatibility across various devices and screen sizes.